Main DishesSide Dishes

 Step Seven: Shape Potato Balls

-Shape potato mixture into 1½-inch balls.
+Shape the potato mixture into 1½-inch balls.

 Step Eight: Coat Potato Balls with Aquafaba and Panko Crumbs